Clergy, Parish Council, and Staff

 Protopresbyter of the Ecumenical Throne

 Father Steven P. Zorzos is the Presiding Priest of Saint Sophia Cathedral.

 Father Steve grew up in the Greek Orthodox Community of the Church of the Archangels, Stamford, Connecticut.
-After having attended the University of Connecticut for two years, he transferred to Hellenic College, Brookline, Massachusetts, where he received his Bachelor’s degree in Philosophy & Religion.
-Upon completion of the Master in Theological Studies and Master of Divinity degrees from Holy Cross Greek Orthodox School of Theology, Brookline, Massachusetts, Father Steve was ordained to the diaconate and priesthood in 1982, and served the Greek Community of Saint Demetrios Cathedral, Astoria, New York, as assistant priest from 1982-84.
-From August, 1984 to January, 2011, Father Steve served Saint Sophia Cathedral as assistant priest, and from January, 2011 to the present, as presiding priest.
+After attending the University of Connecticut for two years, he transferred to Hellenic College, Brookline, Massachusetts, where he received his Bachelor’s degree in Philosophy & Religion.
+Upon completion of the Master in Theological Studies and Master of Divinity degrees from Holy Cross Greek Orthodox School of Theology, Brookline, Massachusetts, Father Steve was ordained to the diaconate and priesthood in 1982 and served the Greek Community of Saint Demetrios Cathedral, Astoria, New York, as assistant priest from 1982-84.
+From August, 1984 to January, 2011, Father Steve served Saint Sophia Cathedral as assistant priest and from January, 2011 to the present, as presiding priest.

 Father Steve holds a Doctor of Ministry degree from St. Vladimir’s Orthodox Theological Seminary, Yonkers, New York.

 The Reverend Dimitrios J. Lee, M. Div.

 Father Dimitrios J. Lee is the Assistant Priest of Saint Sophia Cathedral.